Blendify/blender-manual/blender_docs/manual/physics/cloth/settings/collisions.rst

 .. note::

-   If your colliding object is not a mesh object, such as a NURBS surface, or text object, you must convert it to a mesh object using :ref:`object-convert-to`.
+   If your colliding object is not a mesh object, such as a NURBS surface, or a text object, you must convert it to a mesh object using :ref:`object-convert-to`.

 Distance